 Addiction to Adderall or other illicit substances is expensive.
 Financial difficulty is a common problem among people struggling with addiction.
 Addiction can interfere with a person’s ability to work, interact with others, maintain stable relationships, and take care of responsibilities.
 Increased drug use puts the individual at greater risk for arrest while trying to purchase more Adderall.
 Drug abuse also increases the risk of overdose and death—this is especially true for those who have built up a tolerance to Adderall and therefore take excessively high doses.

-Withdrawal And Detox From Adderall
+Adderall Withdrawal And Detox

 Quitting Adderall can cause withdrawal symptoms in people who have used the drug for a long time.
 The withdrawal process, also known as detoxification, causes uncomfortable symptoms that typically begin a few hours after the last dose.